tsnellgrove/dark_castle3/doc/to_do.md

 		- REF: https://softwareengineering.stackexchange.com/questions/368643/should-we-assign-version-numbers-for-internal-releases
 	- TBD: Reversion cleesh and games with new starting numbers

-- TBD: read mod-mach doc
+- TBD: read existing mod-mach doc

 - TBD: mod-mach bug fixes
 	- TBD: auto_static_behavior for goblin? each turn - maybe should be a standard function??